-- there is a detailed formal plan that identifies the business or part of the business concerned, the location and number of employees affected, the detailed estimate of the associated costs, and the timeline; and the amplexees affected have been patified of the plan's main features. - (ii) the employees affected have been notified of the plan's main features.
+- i. there is a detailed formal plan that identifies the business or part of the business concerned, the location and number of employees affected, the detailed estimate of the associated costs, and the timeline; and - ii. the employees affected have been notified of the plan's main features.